 After the first session of interventional therapy, LOH JUI TONG has gained good efficacy without numbness and swelling.
 According to his attending doctor Hu Ying, he was infected with unexplained bacteremia and suffered fever for half a month.
 Afterwards a blood culture unveiled the reason is the venous port he underwent in another hospital.
 So the doctor took out the venous port and the fever disappeared promptly.

 Currently, he has taken respectively two sessions of interventional therapy and natural therapy.
 There’s no fester on his tongue and the tumor has disappeared.
 He’s living as normal with body functioning well.
 He also stated that he is a foodie.
 Thanks to minimally invasive treatment, he can freely enjoy his favorite food.

 Before and after the treatment

 Tongue cancer is classified as entire tongue carcinoma(2/3 in the front) and tongue base carcinoma(1/3 in the back).
 In most cases, tumor occurs in the tongue margin and sometimes in the lingual apex , lingual undersurface or lingual dorsum.
 Clinical manifestations include ulcerative type and infiltrative type.
 Both types spread quickly with intense pain and high infectivity.

 There’re several options for tongue cancer treatment.
 Comprehensive treatment combined mainly with surgery is suitable, while radiotherapy can achieve good efficacy in the case of tongue cancer in early stage.
-For patients in middle and advanced stage or who was inoperable, overall minimally invasive treatments are better choices, including interventional therapy, cryotherapy, biological immunotherapy and Traditional Chinese Medicine and targeted minimally invasive treatment.
+For patients in middle and advanced stage or who was inoperable, overall minimally invasive treatments are better choices, including interventional therapy, cryotherapy, natural therapy and Traditional Chinese Medicine and targeted minimally invasive treatment.